kasjames99/4640-lab-7/README.md

 Generate new keys: ssh-keygen -t rsa -b 2048 -f ~/.ssh/aws -N ""

-    -This command generates the aws public and private keys in the directory ~/.ssh
+    This command generates the aws public and private keys in the directory ~/.ssh

 Run Terraform config and apply: